cveras33/climate-analysis-exploration/README.md

 ## Climate App ##
 A Flask API is designed based on the queries that have just been developed for the initial analysis.

+### Set Up ###
+1. Navigate to the directory in which the `app.py` file lives on your local drive.
+2. Run the `app.py` program by typing `python app.py` directly into your terminal.
+3. Once running the program, several lines will print out in the terminal.
+Locate the line that begins with "Running on" followed by an `http://` link.
+4. Copy and paste that link into your browser.
+5. All possible routes are printed on the main pag which that link will take you directly to.
+6. To navigate to the different routes, simply copy and paste the whole route as is to the end of the link in the address bar.
+  - For both the start, and start/end routes you will have to provide a date.

 #### Routes ####
 * `/`
   * The home page, which lists all other available routes.